Body weight is a key assessment tool in medical care.

 Wheelchair Scales

 - Push wheelchair with patient sitting in it onto scale platform.
-For safety reasons, patient's feet should be positioned on the footrests, though this will not affect measurement accuracy
+For safety reasons, patient's feet should be positioned on the footrests, although this will not affect measurement accuracy

 Lifter/Hoist Scales